Gugulethu-Nyoni/pylon/README.md

    ## TO Do
 - Add Pricing Table Friendly formatting of features
 - structure for non crud features
-- Implement option to create and all CRUD features in one form api - instead of doign these one by one
+- Implement option to create and all CRUD features in one form api - instead of doing these one by one